adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 	selector,
 	anotherSelector {
 	    color: red;
 	}

 **Mixins** can be achieved the same way, by using comma-delimited CSS selectors, as follows:

 	selector,
 	anotherSelector {
 	    border-radius: 3px;
 	    -webkit-border-radius: 3px;
 	}

 **Nesting** can't quite be achieved.
-However, that's not so bad because nesting can cause performance problems and is ill-advised.
+However, that's not so bad because nesting can cause performance problems and is ill-advised for most situations.
 Instead, [use a convention](http://maintainablecss.com) that groups module components together:

 	.someModule {}